kubeflow/kfp-tekton/samples/flip-coin/README.md

 * [Installing Tekton Pipelines on OpenShift](https://github.com/tektoncd/pipeline/blob/master/docs/install.md#installing-tekton-pipelines-on-openshift)

-* [Configuring artifact storage](https://github.com/tektoncd/pipeline/blob/master/docs/install.md#configuring-artifact-storage): When using S3 bucket, make sure to update your bucket name.

 There are two ways to generate `Tekton` YAML.
-One is using `DSL-COMPILE-TEKTON` command line tool, another way is using `TektonCompiler` inside your pipeline script.
+One is using `dsl-compile-tekton` command line tool, another way is using `TektonCompiler` inside your pipeline script.
 Both will generate the same `Tekton` YAML file.
 Then apply the YAML to your cluster by using the `tkn` command.

 * Using command line to generate YAML